 Important Information for White Plains Hospital Visitors

 Visitors are an essential part of patient care.
-We understand and appreciate this and are happy to welcome you back to White Plains Hospital.
+We understand and appreciate this and are happy to welcome you to White Plains Hospital.
 Safety remains our top priority and we are following guidelines provided by the New York State Department of Health to allow limited visitation for family members and loved ones.

 Exceptions may apply for parents visiting the NICU, pediatric patients, patients in palliative care, and those with special needs, being discharged, or needing a support person.